valerjanka/emaxx/README.md

   * Find reachable vertices
 3. Diameter and Center of Tree
 5. Two centers of tree

+### Structures
+1. Binary Heap - for Comparable elements
+2. SQRT Decomposition - with generic elements and Item Selector (compare element with current result)

 (http://e-maxx.ru) is very good russian site with a good explanations, analysis and implementations (on C++) of many kinds of algorithms.
 Thanks to emaxx for this!